Meterwhite/LinkBlock/README.md

 ```

 ## 【Call/调用】
-### Linkblock will return self or what value method retuend.
+### Linkblock will return self or what value method returnd.
 ```objc
 _NonnullObject.linkBlock0().linkBlock1().linkBlock2()...

 linkObj(_NullableObject).linkBlock0().linkBlock1().linkBlock2()...
 ```
 ### Use linkEnd when getting the return value.If not the result is unexpected.
+- LinkBlock return NSNull instead of nil;
 ```objc
 id getTheValue = ...linkBlockReturnAValue().linkEnd;
 ```